MCooper1210/Deceptors_Crusade/README.md

 Welcome to the Deceptors Crusade webpage!
 This site is dedicated to tracking the progress of my Warhammer 40,000 Alpha Legion army through a series of Crusade games.
 It provides a detailed account of various statistics, unit details, and overall performance across battles.

+I have used the Bootstrap framework as the basis of the website, but also included Web Components, which are new to me.
+I had fun learning how to use both and apply them to this project and I am keen to explore them further in future projects.

 ## Author

 Michael Cooper